Conficker eye chart -- reloaded. Also known (in the great tradition) as: Spread this chart

 The Conficker Eye Chart is a concept by Joe Stewart.
 This derivative work was set up to help Joe Stewart's efforts.

 If this machine survives the current hundreds-of-hits per second traffic storm, consider GPLHost for your next Web service venture (I'm using a 768 MB RAM VPS).
-And, for your next consulting need, consider me.
-Back in the day, I used WordPress; today, I use Plone.
+And, for your next consulting need, consider me. , I used WordPress; today, I use Plone.
 So far, I seem to know what I'm doing to serve big traffic, and I hope you'll let me do that for you too.